MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 **Step 6: Post Configuration**

-Once all control nodes and compute nodes are configured, you must declare the IP addresses of each compute node with each control node.
+Once all web nodes and compute nodes are configured, you must declare the IP addresses of each compute node with each web node.

 1. Open `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\appsettings.json` where `<MRS_home>` is the path to the Microsoft R Server install directory.
 To find this path, enter `normalizePath(R.home())` in your R console.
 1. In the file, search for the section starting with `"BackEndConfiguration": {` .